 Move Elements Within Diagrams

-Any one of the following options enables you to move an element within a diagram.
-Select an element or group of elements in the diagram view, then:
+Select an element or group of elements in the diagram, then:

-When you embed a child element on its parent, the child element becomes part of the parent element hierarchy in the Project Browser.
-Similarly, if you drag the child element out of the parent, the child element becomes independent and is no longer embedded in the parent element hierarchy.
+- When you embed a nesting element on its nest element, the nesting element becomes part of the nest element hierarchy in the Browser window; if you drag the nesting element out of the nest element, the nesting element becomes independent and is no longer embedded in the nest element hierarchy